The Satanic Verses: Literary criticism and analysis

 Rushdie's influences have long been a point of interest to scholars examining his work.
-According to W. J. Weatherby, influences on The Satanic Verses were listed as James Joyce, Italo Calvino, Franz Kafka, Frank Herbert, Thomas Pynchon, Mervyn Peake, Gabriel García Márquez, Jean-Luc Godard, J. G. Ballard and William S. Burroughs.
-According to the author himself, he was inspired to write the novel by the work of Mikhail Bulgakov The Master and Margarita.
+According to W. J. Weatherby, influences on The Satanic Verses were listed as James Joyce, Italo Calvino, Franz Kafka, Frank Herbert, Thomas Pynchon, Mervyn Peake, Gabriel García Márquez, Jean-Luc Godard, J. G. Ballard, and William S. Burroughs.
+According to the author himself, he was inspired to write the novel by the work of Mikhail Bulgakov, The Master and Margarita.
 Angela Carter writes that the novel contains "inventions such as the city of Jahilia, 'built entirely of sand,' that gives a nod to Calvino and a wink to Frank Herbert".

 Srinivas Aravamudan's analysis of The Satanic Verses stressed the satiric nature of the work and held that while it and Midnight's Children may appear to be more "comic epic", "clearly those works are highly satirical" in a similar vein of postmodern satire pioneered by Joseph Heller in Catch-22.

 The Satanic Verses continued to exhibit Rushdie's penchant for organising his work in terms of parallel stories.
 Within the book "there are major parallel stories, alternating dream and reality sequences, tied together by the recurring names of the characters in each; this provides intertexts within each novel which comment on the other stories."
 The Satanic Verses also exhibits Rushdie's common practice of using allusions to invoke connotative links.
 Within the book he referenced everything from mythology to "one-liners invoking recent popular culture".

 Controversy

-The novel has been accused of blasphemy for its reference to the Quranic Satanic Verses.
+The novel has been accused of blasphemy for its reference to the "Satanic Verses".
 Pakistan banned the book in November 1988.
 On 12 February 1989, 10,000 protesters gathered against Rushdie and the book in Islamabad, Pakistan.
 Six protesters were killed in an attack on the American Cultural Center, and an American Express office was ransacked.
 As the violence spread, the importing of the book was banned in India and it was burned in demonstrations in the United Kingdom.

 Meanwhile, the Commission for Racial Equality and a liberal think tank, the Policy Studies Institute, held seminars on the Rushdie affair.
 They did not invite the author Fay Weldon, who spoke out against burning books, but did invite Shabbir Akhtar, a Cambridge philosophy graduate who called for "a negotiated compromise" that "would protect Muslim sensibilities against gratuitous provocation".
 The journalist and author Andy McSmith wrote at the time "We are witnessing, I fear, the birth of a new and dangerously illiberal 'liberal' orthodoxy designed to accommodate Dr. Akhtar and his fundamentalist friends."

 In September 2012, Rushdie expressed doubt that The Satanic Verses would be published today because of a climate of "fear and nervousness".